freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

       *Admin Workstation*, you may do so.
 In this case, copy only the first two files above to your additional *Admin Workstations*.

-      Generate per-machine SSH keys and use a clean LUKS-encrypted USB drive to transfer the public portions of those keys to your primary *Admin Workstation*, where you will then add them to the servers' ``authorized_keys`` files, as described :ref:`here <ssh_add_pubkey>`.
+      Generate per-machine SSH keys and use a clean LUKS-encrypted USB flash drive to transfer the public portions of those keys to your primary *Admin Workstation*, where you will then add them to the servers' ``authorized_keys`` files, as described :ref:`here <ssh_add_pubkey>`.